amosnier/ecg/README.md

 [report any issue that you may find](https://github.com/amosnier/ecg/issues).

 ### What is automatically tested and what is not
-At the time of writing, [Travis](https://travis-ci.org/github/amosnier/ecg) automatically runs the tests mentioned above but they do not go beyond ensuring that the C++ code is generated without errors for all test files.
-This will hopefully be extended in the following way in the future:
-- Checking that every generated file can be cross-compiled without error.
-Since the compile-time assertions check the generated memory layouts, cross-compilation is a requirement for these tests.
-- Ideally, we would even like to run the runtime checking functions on an emulated target platform.
-QEMU could be used for that.
+[Travis](https://travis-ci.org/github/amosnier/ecg) automatically runs the tests mentioned above for every commit, i.e. successful code generation and successful compilation of the generated code, including many `static_assert`-invocations that check the offset of every register in every peripheral in the ARM ABI.

+Unfortunately, correct endianness can only be tested at runtime, and it is strongly recommended to run the generated runtime checking function.

 ## Cost for the target system
 If we except the runtime checking function, which would typically not be linked in an application deployed in the